 With the explosion of cryptocurrencies, many investors are curious about the process that brings these digital assets into the markets.
 The ICO, or Initial Coin Offering, became one of the most popular processes by which new cryptocurrency projects can garner users.

-Nevertheless, this process and the concepts that underpin it, are not particularly well defined.
-In an effort to clarify what an ICO is, how it works and how investors can take advantage of it, Bitcoin Chaser took on the task of defining it and putting all the relevant information together in this ICO hub.
+Bitcoin Chaser has took on the task of defining and putting all the relevant information together in this ICO hub.
 This page contains everything you need to know to understand how initial coin offerings work, as well as all the in-depth information regarding their dynamics, where to find them and what to do with them.
 Our staff will be working diligently to bring you the latest ICOs right here to this ICO hub, with all the information possible about every new project.

 What is an ICO?